CYang828/xbot/README.md

 # XBot
 This is a Conversational AI for X.

 Our vision is to make Conversational AI for everyone in future.
-Welcome to join us :rocket: :musical_note:
+Welcome to join us :rocket: :rocket:

 <img align="right" height="244" src="asset/xbot.jpg">